romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 ---
-title: "Some Rust tricks I used in typed-eval"
+title: "Building typed-eval: Typed, Extensible Expressions in Rust"
-pubDate: 2025-09-25
+pubDate: 2025-09-23
-description: "TODO"
+description: "Learn how typed-eval compiles typed, context-aware expressions in Rust, and the approaches that make it flexible and extensible."
-draft: true
+draft: false
 ---

 I have been working on a Rust crate called [**typed-eval**](https://github.com/romamik/typed-eval-rs).
 It is not finished yet, but the main ideas are already clear enough to share.